caston1981/ELM11-Citrus-Doom/love2d_games/README.md

 - All games maintain core gameplay from originals while adapting to ELM11 limitations
 - Physics and collision detection simplified for performance
-- Visual design adapted for monochrome 288x160 display
+- Visual design optimized for 288x160 color TFT display
 - Input controls mapped to available ELM11 buttons
 - Games designed to run at 60 FPS with basic timing assumptions